Do you play a contact sport? Ask your dentist about getting a mouth guard for the sport you play.

 It’s important you get a custom mouth guard during orthodontic treatment so your teeth can continue moving into optimal alignment.
 A generic mouth guard from the sporting goods store can be loose enough to snag on braces or tight enough to stop teeth from moving.

-Dr. Timothy Steimel DDS will be able to create the best mouth guard for your smile.
+Dr. Steimel and Dr. Loprete will be able to create the best mouth guard for your smile.
 To schedule an appointment with our dentist in Bloomfield Hills MI, call (248) 335-4427.